SAMMISolutions/SAMMISolutions.github.io/collections/_extensions/palworld-paldex.md

     - Search for Pals by Name, Paldex Number, Type, Suitability, or Drop.
     - Get detailed stats for each Pal including name, description, types, and more.
     - Easy integration with your SAMMI.
-    - Premade deck with all available commands and example Twitch chat triggers included!
+    - Premade deck with all available commands, including example Twitch Chat triggers

     **Important Notes**
     Paldeck Palworld utilizes some parts of code from an API under the MIT license, available at [https://github.com/mlg404/palworld-paldex-api](https://github.com/mlg404/palworld-paldex-api), deployed on our server.
     Access to this server is exclusively reserved for use with the SAMMI extension.
 Unauthorized use of this server for external queries is strictly prohibited.